brunoagatao-uhasselt/cds-ternary-search-tree/README.md

 | `all_strings` | O(kL + H)        | Output list + recursion stack.                       |

 , where `H` = height of the tree (can be up to `n` per word).

-TSTs support prefix search more naturally than BSTs.

 ### Testing